dividor/hdx-mcp/README.md

 ### Caveats

 The HDX API offers a very rich source of Humanitarian data, but it is complex.
 The coverage of data by regions differs per country, as showing in the table [here](https://data.humdata.org/hapi).
 This is not a technical limitation, but due to the challenging work of humanitarian organizations gathering data.
 This does however introduce some limitations, for example, conflict events in Afghanistan are only available at the province and district level, not national.
 Therefore questions about total count at the country level should not be supported as this would require gathering large volumes of disaggregated data and summation to the national level, both prohibitive and error-prone.

-The MCP server provided prompts for helping LLMs identify and inform the user, but as with any LLM application, evaluation testing should be carried out.
+The MCP server provided prompts for helping LLMs identify and inform the user, but as with any LLM application, evaluation testing and ongoing monitoring is required.

 ## Quick Start